aufau/SaberMod/README.rst

 These commands can be used only by a registered referee.

+announce <message|motd>
+  Print `message` or ingame message of the day on everyone's screen.

+forceteam <player|all> <team>
+  Move players between teams.

+(un)lockteam <teams>
+  Prevent players from joining `teams`.

 referee <player>
-  Make player a referee without loosing own referee status.
+  Make player a referee without losing own referee status.

 unreferee
   Give up referee status.

-(un)lockteam <teams>
-  Prevent players from joining `teams`.

-forceteam <player|all> <team>
-  Move players between teams.

 CGame Cvars
 ...........